Veeram (2014 film): Plot

-Vinayagam and his brothers arrive at Koppu's village with clean shaven look he reveals to Koppu that he has changed and he would never harbor violence again, He and his brothers are welcomed and respected by her family.
+Vinayagam and his brothers arrive at Koppu's village with a clean-shaven look.
+He reveals to Koppu that he has changed and will never harbour violence again.
+He and his brothers are welcomed and respected by her family.
 Vinayagam is touched and impressed by their love, affection and hospitality.
-Vinayagam discovers that a goon named Aadalarasu wants to kill Nallasivam and his family, Vinayagam confronts Aadalarasu in the Central Jail for the reason, where he learns that Aadalarasu's father Aavudaiyapan was responsible for the blast of matchstick factory.
-Nallasivam complained against Aavudaiyappan, who got later arrested and killed himself by jumping in front of a lorry from a police van.
+Vinayagam discovers that a thug named Aadalarasu wants to kill Nallasivam and his family.
+Vinayagam confronts Aadalarasu in the Central Jail.
+He learns that Aadalarasu's father, Aavudaiyapan, was responsible for the blast of a matchstick factory.
+Nallasivam complained against Aavudaiyappan, who was later arrested and killed himself by jumping in front of a lorry from a police van.
 Aadalarasu witnessed his father's death and swore revenge against Nallasivam.

-Vinayagam challenges Aadalarasu that he will protect Nallasivam's family, where he finishes all the goons and solves all their problems without the knowledge of Nallasivam and family.
+Vinayagam challenges Aadalarasu that he will protect Nallasivam's family, and he finishes all the goons and solves all their problems without the knowledge of Nallasivam and his family.
 When Nallasivam's granddaughter finds aruval under Vinayagam's jeep, Nallasivam orders Vinayagam to leave the town.
-Aadalarasu, who escapes from death penalty arrives to kill Nallasivam, but Vinayagam keeps him and his family in a safe place.
-Aadalarasu informs Vinayagam that he had kidnapped Kumaran, Vinayagam arrives at the nick of time and saves his brother but instead gets attacked by Aadalarasu.
-Nallasivam and his family who arrives at the place realise the risk taken by Vinayagam to save the family.
-Though brutally attacked, Vinayagam rises steadily where he kills Aadalarasu and his henchmen.
-Nallasivam, who is impressed with Vinayagam's valour gets Vinayagam and Koppu married.
+Aadalarasu, who escapes from death penalty, arrives to kill Nallasivam, but Vinayagam keeps him and his family in a safe place.
+Aadalarasu informs Vinayagam that he has kidnapped Kumaran.
+Vinayagam arrives in time and saves his brother, but Aadalarasu attacks him.
+Nallasivam and his family, who arrive at the place, realise the risk Vinayagam took to save the family.
+Though brutally attacked, Vinayagam rises steadily, where he kills Aadalarasu and his henchmen.
+Nallasivam, impressed with Vinayagam's valour, gets Vinayagam and Koppu married.
 Thus, Vinayagam and his brothers get married with great pomp.